wazo-platform/wazo-doc/source/api_sdk/rest_api/rest_api.rst

 REST API
 ********

-The XiVO REST API is the privileged way to programmatically interact with XiVO.
+The XiVO REST APIs are the privileged way to programmatically interact with XiVO.

 Reference
 =========